Pet Owner Emergency Planning (Part 5~6)

 Part 5 – Taking your pet.

 Authorities are still assessing the situation.
-They are most concerned with preventing people from being injured or killed, so they might order an evacuation as a precautionary measure.
-Yes, you might be back home in an hour or two, but you can’t count on that!
-When a freight train derailed in the Wisconsin town of Weyauwega causing several tank cars of LP gas to catch fire and the fire chief ordered the town evacuated, people were generally told it was “until the fire is put out.”
+They are most concerned with preventing people from being injured or killed so that they might order an evacuation as a precautionary measure.
+Yes, you might be back home for an hour or two, but you can’t count on that!
+When a freight train derailed in the Wisconsin town of Weyauwega causing several tank cars of LP gas to catch fire, and the fire chief ordered the town evacuated, people were generally told it was “until the fire is put out.”
 That’s all anyone knew at the time.
 What does that sound like to you?
 A few hours?
 Maybe a day?

 So if next disaster comes, you will put the pet in the car and go, right?
 But what if you don’t have access to a car?
 What if you don’t have room in the car for all the pets and people?
-What if you’re not home at the time?
-What if you have too many animals for one trip?
-What if you have animal that is difficult to transport (like horses, or tropical fish)?
+Or if you’re not home at the time?
+Or what if you have too many animals for one trip?
+And what if you have an animal that is difficult to transport (like horses, or tropical fish)?
 And what do you need to take with to care for these animals?
 These are all things you need to consider.
-All this in addition to what you have to consider for evacuating your kids, seniors, etc. See why pre-planning is so important?
+All this in addition to what you have to consider for evacuating your kids, seniors, etc. See why pre-planning is so essential?

 With cats, a carrier is a MUST!
-They’re not generally good travelers, and all the noise and confusion could panick them.
-Likewise a carrier is the best solution for ferrets, rabbits, chinchillas, sugar gliders, hedgehogs, gineapigs, rats, birds, and some lizards, snakes, and tortoises.
+They’re not good travelers, and all the noise and confusion could scare them.
+Likewise, a carrier is the best solution for ferrets, rabbits, chinchillas, sugar gliders, hedgehogs, guinea pigs, rats, birds, and some lizards, snakes, and tortoises.
 Reptile experts have told me that larger reptiles can travel well in plastic tote bins.
 For tiny pocket pets like hamsters, gerbils, or mice you can buy a small travel cage or make one out of a plastic shoebox.
-It is much easier than try to cram that whole big habit rail in your car.
+It is much easier than trying to cram that whole big habit rail in your car.

 Make sure that everything that can wear a collar, harness or halter is also wearing identification!
 It also helps to add a temporary tag with the address and phone number of where you will be staying or an alternate phone number outside the area that can relay a message to you.
 The kind of key tags you can write on work well for this.
 Animals in cages or carriers should have this information on their enclosures.